It’s difficult to think of anything more important for businesses than streamlining the organization.

 The issue is well-recognized, and it continues to be a common problem across all industries.
 While there are many factors that can get in the way of good organization, the problem typically becomes worse as a company becomes more and more segmented.

-In the case that a business has a physical office space, privacy and segmentation between teams isn't much of a problem.
-Today, however, more and more businesses are moving to the virtual office, employing remote workers from around the globe.
+In the case that a business has a physical office space, privacy and segmentation between teams isn’t much of a problem.
+Today, however, more and more businesses are moving to the digital workplace, employing remote workers from around the globe.

 The benefits of this are many, but that doesn’t mean there aren’t issues that get in the way.
 Perhaps the most commonly-felt problem is the difficulty associated with getting remote employees to collaborate in an effective manner.
 This is where social intranet software comes into play.

 To many people, the concept of social intranet software may be fairly new.
 Just because the term is unfamiliar doesn’t mean you haven’t seen many of the principles in action.
 If you’re familiar with today’s popular social media networks, for example, you will instantly take to social intranet software.
 This is a platform that allows colleagues to handle projects and tasks with each other, even if they’re located on opposite sides of the world.